marijnh/Eloquent-JavaScript/01_values.md

 {{index grouping, parentheses, precedence}}

-Does the example mean “add 4 and 100, and multiply the result by 11”, or is the multiplication done before the adding?
+Does the example mean "add 4 and 100, and multiply the result by 11", or is the multiplication done before the adding?
 As you might have guessed, the multiplication happens first.
 But as in mathematics, you can change this by wrapping the addition in parentheses.